epogrebnyak/abacus/README.md

 4. There are no journals - all records go directly to general ledger.

 5. Accounting entry is slim and has no information other than debit and credit accounts and entry amount.
+In future may add title, timestamp, hash and meta information.

-6. Accounts balances can go to negative where they should not and there are few checks for entry validity.
+6. Accounts balances can go to negative where they should not and there are no checks for entry validity.

 7. We use [just one currency](https://www.mscs.dal.ca/~selinger/accounting/).